-For many decades medical community has neglected that lack of sleep can contribute to disease and cost society billions of dollars, a recent New Yorker magazine piece noted
+For many decades the medical community has neglected that sleep deprivation can contribute to disease and cost society billions of dollars, a recent New Yorker magazine piece noted.
+Such sleep problems can lead to a major health issue if the importance of sleep is not understood.

-In addition to bringing sleep awareness among public, it is necessary to make medical community understand the problems related to sleep and the importance of a sleeping surface.
-Sleep Health sector needs trained and skilled workforce.
-In this endeavor many healthcare institutes have been working on to sensitize Medical students about sleep and its benefits.
+In addition to bringing sleep awareness among the public, it is necessary to make the medical community understand the problems related to sleep and the importance of a sleeping surface.
+The sleep Health sector needs a trained and skilled workforce.
+In this endeavour, many healthcare institutes have been working to sensitize Medical students about sleep and its benefits.

-“Over the past year, we have gradually improved the awareness about sleep problems not only amongst general public but also in the medical community.
-Mostof us hesitate to talk about our sleep problems and are particularly embarrassed if we always snore or feel sleepy .
-These problems can lead to reduced efficiency at work and work related or motor vehicle accidents.
+“Over the past year, we have gradually improved the awareness about sleep problems not only amongst the general public but also in the medical community.
+Most of us hesitate to talk about our sleep problems and are particularly embarrassed if we always snore or feel sleepy.
+These problems can lead to reduced efficiency at work and work-related or motor vehicle accidents.
 If untreated, in the long term, this could also lead to complications like heart diseases, stroke and high blood pressure.”

 I usually recommend patients to take 7-8 hours of proper bed rest.
 In the changing scenario, in general, using foam mattresses are better.
 However it depends on the kind of people who are using mattress, they can use other mattress as well like spring, coir, air bed and water bed.
 I suggest people to use mattress which provide ideal sleeping surface and to use medium pillows.